 Do you want your VELUX window to be installed as standard or recessed?

-VELUX pitch roof windows can be installed in one of two ways, and this totally depends on the final look a homeowner or builder is looking to go for.
-You can install VELUX windows as standard which means the window will protrude around 30mm from the roofline.
-When you install a recessed window, the window is installed 40mm deeper into the roof so the outside sits flush with the tiles.
+You can install VELUX pitch roof windows one of two ways, and this totally depends on the final look you want.
+Opt for standard installation will mean the window will protrude around 30mm from the roofline.
+You must fit a recessed window 40mm deeper into the roof so the outside sits flush with the tiles.
 This gives a more streamlined and, in some opinions, better-looking finish.
 To achieve a recessed finish you need a different flashing kit.

 For a 20-90° tile roof, choose VELUX EDJ recessed flashing kit

 For tile roofs with tiles up to 90mm thick, opt for a VELUX EDJ recessed flashing kit for a flush-fit pitch roof window.
-This flashing must be installed on a roof with a minimum of 20 degrees so, unfortunately, roofs under 20 degrees aren’t compatible with installing recessed windows.
-Choose your size of VELUX EDJ recessed flashing kit.
+You must install this flashing on a roof with a minimum of 20 degrees so, unfortunately, roofs under 20 degrees aren’t compatible with installing recessed windows.

 For a 20-90° slate roof, choose VELUX EDN recessed flashing kit

-This VELUX EDN recessed flashing kit is suited for slate roofs with a maximum slate thickness of 8mm.
-This kit isn’t suited to interlocking slates so be wary of what type of slate you have before purchasing.
-Choose your size of VELUX EDN recessed flashing kit.
+You can use this flashing kit on slate roofs with a maximum slate thickness of 8mm.
+You cannot use it on roofs with interlocking slates so be wary of what type of slate you have before purchasing.